Second Bachelors Degree

 This section of the university website is specifically for individuals who already hold a bachelor’s degree and are interested in pursuing an additional bachelor’s degree.
 If you are interested in pursuing a teaching credential, other credential, certificate or master’s or doctoral degree, please visit those sections of the website for more information.

 CSULB accepts applications for a second baccalaureate degree only from highly qualified applicants to the following majors: Nursing, Engineering, Mathematics, Foreign Languages, and Natural Sciences (excluding options in Biological Sciences).
+A second bachelor's degree applicant is admitted to CSULB as a graduate student.
 Due to the special admission requirements for second baccalaureate programs, students admitted to these programs cannot change their degree objective or declare additional majors or minors.

 Applicants who are interested in pursuing a second baccalaureate degree at CSULB must meet the major specific criteria required of transfer applicants in addition to the following minimum post-baccalaureate admission requirements:

 - Complete a four-year college course of study and hold an acceptable baccalaureate degree from a regionally accredited institution by the end of the summer term prior to Fall enrollment or the end of the Fall semester for Spring enrollment.

 - Be in good standing at the last college or university you attended.

 - Meet the minimum GPA requirements for admission to the university.
 This can be met in any of the following ways:

 - Hold a baccalaureate degree with a cumulative GPA of at least 2.5.